stanfordpython/python-labs/lab5-oop.md

-# Lab 5: Object-Oriented Programming
+# Lab 5: Object-Oriented Python

-This lab is going to delve into some practical features of classes in Python.
-Please submit any work you have at the end of lab to [our submission portal](http://stanfordpython.com/submit)
+*Note: there may be some typos in this lab, so periodically refresh GitHub to make sure you're always working on the latest version*

+## Overview

+After Monday's lecture on mostly rules, definitions, and semantics, we'll be playing around with actual classes today, writing a lot of code and building several classes to solve a variety of problems.

+## Stanford Prereqs

-## Class Definition
+### Basic Class

 Let’s create a class to represent courses at Stanford!
 Copy the following into a file and save it as `courses.py`.